BrianWhelanDublin/milestone-project-4/README.md

 ## Technologies used.

-- The application was built on the Django full stack framework.
+- The application was built on the Django full-stack framework.
 - For each section of the site a Django app was created.
 - Each app then has a views.py, urls.py file to create the pages it needs.
 - Then to create the database models a models.py file is used.